What Is a Data Breach?

 The best way to protect a business from a data security breach is to include thorough IT safeguards, policies and procedures, and effective employee data breach security training.

 Most companies actively protect their IT with robust security measures, but invest less when it comes to policies and procedures, and employee data breach security training.
 Having a robust IT system may help protect your business from hackers but the vast majority of damaging data breaches aren’t caused from outside attacks.
-A variety of studies show between 63% and 90% of all data breaches are caused by employees, whether accidental or malicious.
+A variety of studies show 49% of data breaches were due to employee error, whether accidental or malicious.

 No business owner can watch every employee, every moment of every day.
 And since not all employees have the same talent and dedication, the security of any business truly rests in the hands of its employees.